 Details of the XBeach-G model equations and validation can be found in the following publications (pending update):

-- NEW.
-McCall, R.T., 2015.
+- McCall, R.T., 2015.
 Process-based modelling of storm impacts on gravel coasts.
 Plymouth University, PhD thesis.
 Download at Plymouth University repository.
 Download electronic book version.

 - McCall, R.T., Masselink, G., Poate, T.G., Roelvink, J.A., Almeida, L.P., 2015.
 Modelling the morphodynamics of gravel beaches during storms with XBeach-G. Coastal Engineering.
 Full paper (open access)